Tweener/kmpshipdoc/docs/tutorials/create-firebase-project.md

    Visit [https://console.firebase.google.com](https://console.firebase.google.com) and sign in with your Google account.

 2. **Create a new project**
-   Click “Add project” and follow the steps.
-You can skip Google Analytics setup if you don’t need it.
+   Click “Add project” and follow the steps. **Make sure to enable Google Analytics.**

 ## Add your Android app